A diverse group of marketing professionals meets at a large conference table to discuss strategy

 PEN America

 PEN America publishes a high volume of image-based content.
 Manual alt text creation was slow and inconsistent.
 We implemented AI-powered alt text generation directly into the editorial workflow.
-Editors can review and refine suggestions, reducing manual effort, improving accessibility compliance, and speeding up publishing.
+Editors can review and refine suggestions, reducing manual effort while improving accessibility compliance.
+It also speeds up publishing.

 Settle In US